Construction is one of the most

 41. Entry into premises without search warrant and power of seizure

-42. Power of forceful entry and service on occupier of signed copy of list
+42. Power of forceful entry and service on occupier of signed copy of

 of things seized from premises